7 ways to make more money as a life coach

 #4.
 Sell info products like an online course

-Info products like online courses make a great addition to your coaching business because they’re educational in nature and, like ebooks, are low maintenance.
+Selling info products like online courses can make a great addition to your coaching business because they're educational in nature and, like ebooks, are low maintenance.
 With limitless inventory on hand, they also give you uncapped passive earning potential.

 They’re a popular choice for coaches, too.
 For example, music production coach, Seth Mosley , offers two online courses about songwriting and music production in addition to his Virtual Coffee Date live coaching sessions.

 Beyond their convenience and easy maintenance, why do coaches love online courses ?
 Put plainly, because they’re profitable.